 34. Sitty and Jeddou

-In Arabic there are many ways to say grandmother and grandfather, depending on what what region you are from and family preference.
+In Arabic, there are many ways to say grandmother and grandfather, depending on what region you are from and family preference.
 Sitty (grandmother) and Jeddou (grandfather) are common, but you may also hear Jiddee or Seedu for grandfather and Teta or Situ for grandmother.

 35. Avo and Vovo